 So, what’s there to do on your mental health day?
 The aim is to relax, so sleeping in and having a slow morning is a good idea.
 Another tip is to temporarily disconnect yourself from your schedule and responsibilities - put your phone on flight mode and focus instead on what’s in front of you.

 Other mental health day activities can be whatever you want them to be - go mountain biking, visit the art gallery, go out for coffee or lie down on your bed and put your music on loud.
 The point is to indulge yourself.
 Of course, there are times when ditching uni isn’t appropriate - if your workload is too much, taking a day off from it could result in greater stress the next day.
 Think about taking a day off after you’ve just had significant hand-ins - times in your schedule when you’re beginning a raft of new assignments and you have time on your hands.

 Spending time in the great outdoors is a scientifically proven way to destress your brain and comes with physical health benefits too.
 Luckily, in New Zealand cities, our natural wonders are close at hand.
-Half an hour from all major centres are parks, forests, beaches, lakes and waterfalls - this is your daily reminder that we live in paradise.
+Half an hour from all major centers are parks, forests, beaches, lakes, and waterfalls - this is your daily reminder that we live in paradise.

 The benefits of getting outdoors are multiple.
 Researchers have found that it can relieve stress and anxiety, reduce inflammation, improve your memory and even decrease your cancer risk when you do it regularly throughout your life.
 So don’t just take your destress tips from us - trust the experts.

 Taking advantage of your university cities’ unique closeness to nature can reduce your stress and also improve your mental faculties, which in turn can help you when you return to town to study.
 I’d call that a win-win.